viviandng/film_trends/READ_ME.md

 # Film Industry Trends

 Team: Joseph McHugh & Vivian Dang

+![Marvel.webp](https://raw.githubusercontent.com/viviandng/flatiron-project-1/master/images/Marvel%20Image.webp)

 ### Items:
-- zipped_Data: folder for movie budget & title basics csv <br/>
+- Zipped_Data: folder for movie budget & title basics csv
-- images: folder for visualizations <br/>
+- images: folder for visualizations
-- MainNotebook.ipynb: codes for data processing and visualization <br/>
+- MainNotebook.ipynb: codes for data processing and visualization
-- Presenation.pdf: project presentation slides <br/>
+- Presenation.pdf: project presentation slides

-![Marvel.webp](https://raw.githubusercontent.com/viviandng/flatiron-project-1/master/images/Marvel%20Image.webp)

 ### Prompt:
 In recent years, the executives at Microsoft have noticed many large tech firms have begun creating original video content.
 Not wanting to miss out on a lucrative business opportunity, they have decided to get in on the action.
 They plan to create a new movie studio, but unfortunately don’t know anything about making movies.